buildit/devops-test/README.md

 # Devops-test

-This page outlines the steps taken to implement a CD pipeline for the BuildIT Devops test - see [BuildIt DevOps Test](README_BUILDIT.md).
+This page outlines the steps taken to implement a CI pipeline for the BuildIT Devops test - see [BuildIt DevOps Test](README_BUILDIT.md).
 Any changes made to the _feature_ branch of this repository will trigger the pipeline resulting in deployment of the sample web app to a HA environment on Digital Ocean.